Kehillat Kernow 2014 Annual General Meeting

 “The Jews of Cornwall – A History – Tradition and Settlement to 1913’ is still available and our new communications officer sent this around recently.

-Thanks to all our members for your continuing support during the past year and we hope to see many more of you at our regular services at Three Bridges School where we usually manage to have a minyan!
+Thanks to all our members for your continuing support during the past year and we hope to see many more of you at our regular services where we usually manage to have a minyan!
 It is hoped that we may be able to make use of the occasional student rabbi during 5775 thanks to special arrangements by the MRJ.

 There was no official report as Bonnie was not at the meeting.
 A discussion ensued that now the Cheder will be family run between the Feldmans and the Meyers.